TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/Introduction/Index.rst

 a user or group basis.
 The syntax to do this is based on `TypoScript` that is also used to configure frontend output of the web site.

+The whole point of TSconfig is that it allows configuration of backend details by integrators, without asking developers for writing PHP code.
+Thus, some areas of TSconfig are rather powerful and offer vast possibilities of customizing the TYPO3 backend.

 TSconfig is divided into configuration for pages ("Page TSconfig") and configuration for users and groups ("User TSconfig").
 Each variant is further detailed in this document.

-TSconfig is powerful and offers vast possibilities of customizing the TYPO3 backend.

 The general "dotted notation" of `TypoScript` is re-used for Page TSconfig and User TSconfig, it is possible to reference values, use conditions, and so on.